Forced marriage in New Zealand: Minors (Court Consent to Relationships) Legislation Act

 In 2012, a private member's bill, the Marriage (Court Consent to Marriage of Minors) Amendment Bill, was submitted by National Party MP Jackie Blue to address the problem of forced marriages of 16- and 17-year-olds.
 There are about 80 applications per year for marriages between 16- and 17-year-olds.

 After Blue left Parliament, the bill was picked up by fellow National MP Jo Hayes and was eventually drawn from the ballot on the 13 April 2017.

 The Bill proposed that those aged 16 or 17 must apply to the Family Court for the consent of a Family Court Judge, replacing the previous requirement of parental consent to the marriage, and set out how the court is to consider the application.
 Submissions in favour of the Bill were made by groups such as the Human Rights Commission, and the New Zealand Law Society.
-The Office of the Children's Commissioner disagreed with this Bill, holding that it would unfairly impact on the rights of parents and would not truly address the issue of forced marriage.
+The Children's Commissioner disagreed with this Bill, holding that it would unfairly impact on the rights of parents and would not truly address the issue of forced marriage.